TENSES

 I leave tomorrow evening.

-The examinations begin next week.
+examinations begin

 The parade starts tomorrow morning at seven.

-f) To quote from a book, an author, rules etc.
+from a book, an author, rules etc.

 Examples:

-Keats says, ‘A thing of beauty is joy for ever’.
+‘A thing of beauty is joy for ever’.

-‘Cowards die many time before their death,’ says Shakespeare.
+many time before their death,’ says Shakespeare.

-The rule says the boxers shall not hit each other below the belt.
+the boxers shall not hit each other below the belt.

-g) In subordinate clauses of condition and time.
+subordinate clauses of condition and time.

 Examples:

-He will pass if he works hard.
+if he works hard.
 (Condition)

-We will talk about this when you come back.
+about this when you come back.
 (Time)

 WATCH THIS VIDEO TO DEEPEN YOUR UNDERSTANDING